MeirionHughes/rowan/README.md

 ## Processors
 Processors are either a `Handler<Ctx>`,  `AutoHandler<Ctx>` or `Middleware<Ctx>` type signature.

-* *Handler* is a *two*-parameter function that will be given the  `ctx` and `next` callback.
+* *Handler* is a *two*-parameter function that will be given the  `ctx` and `next` callback and should return a Promise.
 You are required to call `next` if you wish processing to continue to the next middleware processors in the chain.

 ```ts
 app.use(async (ctx, next) => {